Why geography over technology is the most effective way to reduce network latency

-Realistic or not, anyone using the internet expects high performance and fast response, so much that the average consumer won’t wait longer than three seconds for a web page to load, or accept pauses in video or audio content.
+Realistically or not, anyone using the internet expects high performance and fast response, so much so that the average consumer won’t wait longer than three seconds for a web page to load or accept pauses in video or audio content.
 We don’t have patience for sluggish online consumption of data, and we’re constantly exposed to the hordes of advertising about faster speeds and bigger networks.

 The woes of poor network performance are a common hook to entice sufferers with solutions.
 A fast and reliable network is highly desired, but there is one component to ensuring speed that just can’t be overcome by technology alone: geographical location to the end host.

 What is latency and why does it matter?

 So what’s latency, and why does it impact you and your customers?
 Simply put, it’s a delay in the delivery of network data communication over a network.
 It can greatly impact quality and application performance and in many ways, overall customer experience.

 There are a number of technical solutions for improving application performance, such as the data transfer capabilities of servers or routers, including compression and streamlining application roundtrip responses.
 But there’s one thing that can’t be addressed with technology, and that’s proximity.

 Most long-haul data networks rely on hundreds of miles of fiber between metro areas.
 This fiber is used to transfer data through a mechanism called Dense Wavelength Division Multiplexing (DWDM), which allows us to send various frequencies of light to create multiple network connections called “waves” over long distances.
 It moves at the speed of light, but is highly subjected to other components along the path that are needed to build the wide area network.